io-gui/io/docs/getting-started.md

 this.template([['p', this.message]]);
 ```

-## Attributes

-Attributes are defined inside `static get Attributes()` return object.

-Attributes are also properties but they behave in such way that their values are automatically reflected to HTML attributes so they can be used as CSS selectors.
+If you specify a property with `reflect: 1` configuration option, it will be automatically reflected to HTML attributes.

-For example we can use `clicked` attribute to change text color.
+For example we can use `clicked` attribute to change text color in CSS.

 ```javascript
 static get Style() {